magento/merchdocs/src/cms/adobe-stock.md

 title: Adobe Stock Integration
 ---

-Merchants can integrate [Adobe Stock][adobe-stock] with Magento giving them access to countless media assets for use in their stores.
+Merchants can integrate [Adobe Stock][adobe-stock] with Commerce giving them access to countless media assets for use in their stores.

 ![Adobe Stock Search Results]({% link images/images/adobe-stock/search-grid.png %}){: .zoom}

 The Adobe Stock service provides businesses with access to millions of high-quality, curated, royalty-free photos, vectors, illustrations, videos, templates, and 3D assets for all their creative projects.
-Magento users are able to quickly find, preview, and license Adobe Stock assets.
+Commerce users are able to quickly find, preview, and license Adobe Stock assets.
 Users can also save them to the
-[Media Storage][media-storage], all without leaving the Magento Admin workspace.
+[Media Storage][media-storage], all without leaving the Commerce Admin workspace.

 ## Prerequisites

 This integration requires:

 - An [adobe.io Console][io-console] account
-- Magento 2.3.4 or newer
+- Adobe Commerce or Magento Open Source, 2.3.4 or newer

 Licensing Adobe Stock images requires:

 - An [Adobe account][adobe-signin]
 - A paid [Adobe Stock][adobe-stock] plan associated with the account

-## Integrate Magento and Adobe Stock
+## Integrate Commerce and Adobe Stock

-Configuring the Adobe Stock integration for Magento is a two-step process: [create an adobe.io integration][create-integration] to generate an API Key, and then [configure the Adobe Stock integration in your Magento Admin][configure].
+Configuring the Adobe Stock integration for Commerce is a two-step process: [create an adobe.io integration][create-integration] to generate an API Key, and then [configure the Adobe Stock integration in your Commerce Admin][configure].

 ### Create an Adobe.io integration